refine-software/afrad-api/project-docs/reposConventions.md

 	// based on the user_id.
 ```

+3. if the method is `create` then we won't need the "by" or "based on", the create query won't have a where clause anyway.
+4. if the method is `get` then we won't need the required columns, but we'll need the "by" or "based on".

 ## Method naming

-- Don't use the repo name again in the the method name, for example:
+- Don't use the repo name again in the method name, for example:

 ```go
 // Wrong naming, we're already using the userRepo, so ofc we'll get the user no shit